splaisan/GenomicConsensus/doc/HowToQuiver.rst

 How to install and use Quiver
 =============================

+Quiver is bundled in SMRTanalysis version 1.4 and later.
+The easiest way to get Quiver is to install the most recent version of SMRTanalysis.

-Quiver is now bundled in the 1.4 release of SMRTanalysis.
-If you do not have the 1.4 version yet, or you want to install the very latest bleeding-edge code, you may follow the instructions below.
+If you want to install Quiver as a standalone package from the latest bleeding-edge code, follow the instructions below.

 *Note: please install this software on an isolated machine that does not have SMRTanalysis installed.
 Older versions of SMRTanalysis